SatabdiG/PerformanceBugDetection/readme.md

 The Source Code is composed of a series of Python Scripts that execute one after the other.
 The *driver.sh* contains all the information and executes the python script in order.

-1. Assumptions : Source Code is availble for Application under Test.
+1. Assumptions : Source Code is available for Application under Test.
 Source code is not required for Oracle.
 2. The initial input file is provided in either a file or added to the *InputModule.py*